Home to Texas™

 Once a student is selected into the program, a list of participating community employers and internship descriptions will be provided to the student, and they will rank their internship preferences.* However, applicants should be open to taking any internship that is offered through the program.
 Since Home to Texas takes place early during a student’s time at UT, participating employers typically offer broad professional development opportunities related to teamwork, time management, office communication, etc. While it is possible that a student’s placement will align with their academic major or career interests, we can’t guarantee that it will.
 For students interested in a more tailored internship experience, we encourage you to check out other internship postings via the HireUTexas job board.

-*Note that most of the summer 2023 expansion communities will only have one internship placement from which to select.
+*Note that some of the summer 2024 communities may only have one internship placement from which to select.

 Research Course